Yin Rising: The Return to Balance

 The rise of the feminine is often spoken about in softened language.
 It is framed as flow, receptivity, gentleness.
 Something to embody, something to aspire to.
 But this framing overlooks a more complex and less comfortable reality.
 What is unfolding is not a trend, and not an aesthetic shift, but a correction.
 A response to a long period of imbalance.

 For centuries, ways of knowing associated with the feminine have been marginalised or dismissed.
-Intuition, emotional intelligence, cyclical awareness, connection to the body and to nature were gradually deprioritised in favour of systems built on control, measurement and linear progress.
+Intuition, emotional intelligence, cyclical awareness, and our connection to the body and to nature were gradually deprioritised in favour of systems built on control, measurement, and linear progress.
 This was not accidental.
 It was structural.
 Knowledge that could not be quantified was often deemed unreliable.
 Wisdom that came through direct experience, particularly through the body, was sidelined.

 The result has been a culture that is highly functional, but often disconnected.
 Disconnected from the body, from the natural world, and from forms of intelligence that do not fit neatly into rational frameworks.
 The suppression of the feminine, in this sense, is not about women.
 It is about the suppression of a way of perceiving and relating to the world.